 A concussion is a mild traumatic brain injury.
 TBI’s are classified as mild, moderate and severe.
 The severity of the injury refers to the degree or extent of brain tissue damage.
-The degree of damage is typically estimated by measuring the duration of the loss of consciousness, the depth of coma and level of amnesia (memory loss) and through brain scans.

 Recovery typically depends on the classification of the TBI.
 Around 20 percent of those who survive a severe closed head injury, or 40 percent of all survivors reach a good recovery.
 Good outcome doesn’t necessarily mean recovery back to their baseline prior to the injury.